ksagep/fifth-milestone-project-bitcoin/README.md

 ## Dataset Content

-The dataset is sourced from Kaggle.
+The dataset is sourced from *Kaggle*.
 I created a fictitious user story where predictive analytics can be applied in a real project in the future workplace.
 The dataset has 2786 rows and represents bitcoin market data between 14/Mar/2014 – 29/Oct/2021.
 Each row represents a date between 14/Mar/2014 – 29/Oct/2021, each column contains different information about exchange.
 The data set includes information about:
 -	Open and closing prices which are show how the exchange rate developed during the given day;
 -	The highest and lowest exchange rate value during the given day.